rayandaod/french-intent-classification/README.md

 - We don't have a balanced nor large enough test set for evaluation -> Find a larger and balanced dataset for evaluation.
   - Idea: take the CLINC150 dataset and translate it to french.
 Then take a french language model and fine-tune it on the classes of interest.
 Pros: no translation needed at inference time.

-## About the dataset
+## About the datasets

+### Examples dataset

 I was given a csv file (`data/ILLUIN/examples.csv`) containing some examples of user inputs and their corresponding class.
 However, this dataset is way too small and imbalanced to train a model and will only serve as an example set:

 ![Examples class distribution](_readme_assets/examples_class_distrib.png)

+### CLINC150 dataset

-Therefore, I looked for a larger dataset.
-Naturally, I chose the [CLINC150 dataset](https://github.com/clinc/oos-eval), which consists in 150 classes (intents) over 10 domains and includs the 8 classes we are interested in.
+I looked for a larger dataset.
+Naturally, I chose the [CLINC150 dataset](https://github.com/clinc/oos-eval), which consists in 150 classes (intents) over 10 domains and includes the 8 classes we are interested in.
 The dataset also contains one label for *out-of-scope* intent.
 It has three available versions:
 - *small*: 50 training queries per each in-scope intent
 - *imbalanced*: intents have either 25, 50, 75, or 100 training queries
 - *plus*: 250 out-of-scope training examples, rather than 100

-We chose the *plus* version to have more data:
+I chose the *plus* version to have more data:

 ![CLINC150 plus class distribution](_readme_assets/clinc_plus_class_distrib.png)